 For "accelerated courses," which normally last five weeks, the drop period is limited to the first week of the course.
 Thus, for accelerated courses given during Weeks 1 through 5 of the regular term, the drop period is Week 1; for accelerated courses given during Weeks 6 through 10 of the regular term, the drop period is Week 6 (of the regular term).

 Withdrawing from courses may impact a student's academic progression and financial aid awards.
 Before withdrawing from class, students are urged to review the impact of withdrawal on their program plan, particularly if withdrawing from critical pre-requisite courses.
-Students should also contact Drexel Central and/or their academic advisors to determine the potential consequences of withdrawal on fulfillment of federal financial aid criteria.
-Further information on federal financial aid criteria can be accessed at Drexel's Satisfactory Academic Progress policy.
+Students should also contact Drexel Central and/or their academic advisor to determine the potential consequences of withdrawal on fulfillment of federal financial aid criteria.

 Family Education Rights and Privacy Act (FERPA) Policy

 The Family Educational Rights and Privacy Act ("FERPA") affords a student certain rights with respect to his/her education records.

 Please take a moment to review the FERPA policy.